zekeriyyaa/Building-A-Data-Pipeline-For-ROS-Compliant-Robotic-System-Via-Amazon-Web-Services/README.md

   <img src="https://github.com/zekeriyyaa/Building-Robotic-Data-Pipeline-Via-Amazon-Web-Services/blob/main/img/Lambda2.PNG" width="60%">
 </p>

-#### Write Lambda Function
+#### Write Lambda Function Code
-Write a function that is triggered by Amazon S3 when a new object is created.
+Write a [lambda function](https://github.com/zekeriyyaa/Building-Robotic-Data-Pipeline-Via-Amazon-Web-Services/blob/main/lambda_function.py) that is triggered by Amazon S3 when a new object is created.
 This function gets the JSON content of the object and sends it into an Amazon Dynamodb table.

 ```python3